Pelican-Elegant/elegant/content/Elegant - Pelican Theme/elegant-theme.md

 ![onCrashReboot site license](|filename|/images/elegant-theme-license.png)

-## Table of Content

-The idea behind Elegant's design is to make reading a clean and distraction free experience.
-Table of contents is important but it is not part of the article content.
-Therefore, Elegant pushes out table of content to the left of the article's main content.
-Its font size is relatively smaller.
-This way, table of content stays visible for navigation but reader's attention to the article stays unaffected.

-To utilise this feature, you need to use [extract_toc](https://github.com/getpelican/pelican-plugins) plugin.
-Elegant encloses the table of content in `<nav>` tag for semantics.

 ## Article Subtitle

 Pelican lets you define title of your article in the meta data.
 Elegant adds subtitle support.
 Just define `subtitle` in your article's meta data and it will appear along with your title.
 Here is an example,